SELLING A CAR

 Should I keep my car insurance until the vehicle is sold?

-If you have Comprehensive Car Insurance on your vehicle, you might want to consider keeping it insured until the end of the day on which you hand over the keys.
-That way you're insured if accidental loss or damage occurs to your car before the ownership is transferred.
+If you have Comprehensive Car Insurance on your car, you may want to consider keeping it insured until you officially hand over the keys.
+That way, you're insured if accidental loss or damage occurs before the ownership is transferred.

-If you’re a Suncorp Insurance customer and you’re trading in your vehicle for a new one, you can swap the vehicle insured on your current policy and get to keep the tenure and any Claims Free Driver Rewards* that may apply.
+If you’re a Suncorp Insurance customer and you’re trading in your vehicle for a new one, you can swap the insured vehicle on your current policy, and keep the tenure and any Claims Free Driver Rewards* that may apply.

 Manage Your Car Insurance Policy